Conexiotechnologies/conexio-stratus-board-schematics/README.md

-# Conexio Stratus Board Schematics
+# Conexio Stratus Cellular Board Design
 Here you will find the schematic designs for the Conexio Stratus IoT dev kit based on nRF91xx series and the associated shields and the expansion dock.
 A detailed description of the pin mapping can be found in each specific board directory.